 “I remember this room from when I was a child,” hubby added.
-(Pretty cool that he can remember that far back).
-Did I mention that hubby was our original motivation for today’s visit.
+(Pretty cool that he found this interesting enough to remember from childhood).
+Did I mention that hubby was our original motivation for today’s visit?
 Turns out his memory that La Brea Tar Pits are really interesting was right on target.
 This is a fascinating place for scientists like hubby, kids, teens and even me!

 La Brea Tar Pits Project 23

-After we explored all of the outdoor pits we ventured inside the Page Museum to see the animal bones put back together like a puzzle.
+After we explored all of the outdoor pits we ventured inside the Page Museum.
+Here we saw the animal bones put back together like a puzzle.
 Imagine building this woolly mammoth.

 If you find yourself in Los Angeles, La Brea Tar Pits is one place I would recommend you visit.